 My name is Rene King and I live in Wasilla, Alaska (USA).
 I'm married to an amazing soldier that has stood by my side through this incredibly humbling journey.
 We have two children.
 Our son Christian is now an adult, and has always been his sisters secret hero.
 He, like most special needs siblings, is one of many unsung heroes.
-Our daughter Rikki is 18.
-She's a feisty little girl with a heart of gold; She is our beautiful Kabuki Kid (KK).
+Our daughter Rikki is 20.
+She's a feisty young lady with love for all people; she is our beautiful Kabuki Kid (KK).

 Rikki was born on 2 August 2001 at Elmendorf AFB, Alaska.
 Medical personnel would spend 90 seconds trying to resuscitate Rikki.
 It would be another 48 hours before the hospital would transport Rikki to a civilian Neonatal Intensive Care Unit, our new home away from home.
 Rikki had multiple complications at birth and was discharged from the hospital with three surgeries on record (imperforate anus, nissen fundoplication and a feeding tube.)
 We left the NICU with the understanding that our daughter would likely never have the ability to eat with her mouth, talk, or even walk.
 So many questions, no answers and no diagnosis.

-In November 2001, Dr. Roberta Pagon from the Seattle Children’s Hospital Genetics Clinic met Rikki and within minutes had clinically diagnosed her with Kabuki Syndrome.
+In November 2001, a doctor from the Seattle Children’s Hospital Genetics Clinic met Rikki and within minutes had clinically diagnosed her with Kabuki Syndrome.
 I recall the first words out of my mouth being, “What is that?”
 As every other Kabuki parent knows, that very question would play like a broken record, with every mention of Kabuki Syndrome.